AzureAD/microsoft-authentication-library-for-js/docs/caching.md

 # Caching in MSAL

 When MSAL acquires a token, it caches it for future usage.
 MSAL manages token lifetimes and refreshing for you.
-APIs like `acquireTokenSilent()` retrieves access tokens from the cache for a given account.
+The `acquireTokenSilent()` API retrieves access tokens from the cache for a given account and renews them if needed.

 ## Cache storage